 The water should not be high enough to seep through the bottom of the pasta boiler otherwise you are losing the benefits of steaming…Cover the pot and let the potatoes steam until they are fork tender.

-Get a saute pan and heat up 2 Tbsp of olive oil and 1 Tbsp of butter.
+Get a saute pan and heat up 2 Tbsp of olive oil and 1 Tbsp of margarine.
 When the oil sizzles, add your crushed garlic and let it release its garlicky essence

 Add your potatoes to the pan and toss ’em good to coat them in the garlic oil.
 I know it doesn’t seem like it but the heat is pretty high because this process happens in under 2 minutes!